Same-sex marriage in Texas: Reactions and aftermath

 In December 2019, the Texas Commission on Judicial Conduct issued a public warning to a justice of the peace from Waco, Dianne Hensley, who, in violation of her oath of office, had refused to perform marriage ceremonies for same-sex couples while continuing to do so for opposite-sex couples.
 The commission stated that Hensley must either marry all couples regardless of gender or none, and that she was violating the Texas Code of Judicial Conduct by "casting doubt on her capacity to act impartially to persons appearing before her as a judge due to the person's sexual orientation".
 Hensley filed a lawsuit, Hensley v.
 State Commission on Judicial Conduct, in the 459th State District Court in Travis County.
 It cited the Religious Freedom Restoration Act, but was dismissed in June 2021.
 However, in June 2024, the Texas Supreme Court ruled that Hensley could pursue her lawsuit.
 The commission then withdrew its warning against Hensley in September, suggesting that doing so might moot Hensley, but her lawyers disagreed.
 They pointed out that the commission had not stated a general rule that Texas judges "may lawfully choose to officiate only at opposite-sex weddings without fear of discipline".
 On October 24, 2025, the Texas Supreme Court ruled that judges can "publicly refrain from performing a wedding ceremony based upon a sincerely held religious belief."
+In December, Hensley filed a new lawsuit in federal court seeking to overturn Obergefell, arguing that the decision "subordinat[ed] state law to the policy preferences of unelected judges."